Blotch3D/Blotch3D/README.md

 generally you follow the same procedure described here but you will need to install any Visual Studio add-ons, etc. for the desired platform.
 For example, for Android you'd need the Xamarin for Android add-on.
-You also may need to look online for particular instructions on creating a MonoGame project for the target platform.
+You also may need to get a MonoGame NuGet package for the platform and/or look online for particular instructions on creating a MonoGame project for the target platform.

 To distribute a program, deliver everything in your project's output folder.